LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 	return a new Bag instead of modifying existing bag.
 4. Added support for cancelling long-running operations (CancelIndicator).
 5. Changed DefaultCompleter to re-use existing fixities rather than always re-generating.
+6. Added multithreading of manifest generation and checking.

 Changes in 2.4:
 1. Added support for getting lists of standard and non-standard fields in manifests.